-One of my favorite times of day is the thirty minutes or so leading up to sunrise.
-The lightening sky manifests itself in any number of ways, sometimes with an artist’s palette of soft pinks and oranges spread upon the clouds, other times with a single, brilliant vertical pillar of light.
-Couple these visual masterpieces with times of peace and serenity through prayer, meditation, and scripture, and the joy of life seems to overflow.
+One of my favorite times of day is the thirty minutes or so leading up to the sunrise.
+The first hints of a brightening sky tend to unfold in any number of ways.
+Some days, the sky is as an artist’s palette, with soft pinks and oranges spread in a magnificent array upon the clouds.
+Other times, the sun will approach the horizon with just a single, vertical shaft of brilliant light.
+Coupling these visual masterpieces with the spiritual peace and serenity that comes from prayer and meditation on God’s word makes the joy of life a tangible experience.

 The Sun of Righteousness shall arise